joshcode4/joshcode4.github.io/_posts/2023-03-21-SQL-descriptive-analytics.md

 ---
 layout: post
-title: Using SQL to run descriptive analytics on census data
+title: Using SQL to run descriptive analytics on census data, part 1
 categories: [p]
 ---